Walking in Memphis: Shut Up and Dance version ("Raving I'm Raving")

 English electronic duo Shut Up and Dance released "Raving I'm Raving" on May 18, 1992, based significantly on "Walking in Memphis".
-Several lyrics were altered including the line "I'm walking in Memphis" becoming "I'm raving I'm raving".

-The single reached number 2 on the UK Singles Chart in May 1992, but ran into difficulties as they had not obtained clearance.
-As a result, the track was banned, causing it to fall to number 15 the following week then leave the charts completely.
-Proceeds were ordered to be given to charity.
-Nonetheless, near the end of 1992, the song did make another appearance on the influential compilation Rave 92, with the sample removed and the lyrics and tune re-written.
+Several lyrics were altered, including the line "I'm walking in Memphis" becoming "I'm raving I'm raving".
+Cohn, who had not given the duo permission to change "Walking in Memphis", filed an injunction on the grounds of moral rights to prevent the single's release.
+Shut Up and Dance and Cohn's lawyers eventually agreed to release the single on two conditions: all sales had to be donated to charity, and no more copies of the single were to be made.
+With only 35,000 copies produced, "Raving I'm Raving" became a highly desired product at record stores, and the single debuted at number two on the UK Singles Chart in May 1992 despite being forecasted to top the chart during the midweek sales report.

+After its debut, "Raving I'm Raving" had nearly exhausted its stock at record shops, causing it to drop to number 15 the following week and exit the UK Singles Chart altogether the week after.
 It also peaked at number 18 on the European Dance Radio Chart.
+Because of the injunction, Shut Up and Dance were not allowed to include the original version of the track on their 1992 album Death Is Not the End; instead, a re-recorded version was included, and the album's release was delayed from June 1992 to July 1992.

 Scooter version ("I'm Raving")

 In 1996, German hard dance band Scooter released a similar cover entitled "I'm Raving" as a single from their album Wicked!.
-The single was certified gold in Germany and peaked at number 4 on the German charts.
+The single was certified gold in Germany and peaked at number four on the German Singles Chart.
 Pan-European magazine Music & Media wrote about the song, "Remember Marc Cohn's beautiful piano ballad Walking In Memphis?
 Change the lyrics in I'm Raving, I'm Raving, add some bagpipe-synths and the semi-live-gimmick patented by Scooter.
 This makes chart-storming seem effortless."

-Saturday Night Live version ("Walking In Staten")
+Saturday Night Live version ("Walking in Staten")

-On the November 20, 2021 episode of Saturday Night Live hosted by Simu Liu, cast member Pete Davidson performed "Walking In Staten" along with Cohn, country pop artist Big Wet, and Method Man.
-The parody's lyrics and visuals are a playful tribute to Davidson's native Staten Island.
+In the November 20, 2021, episode of Saturday Night Live hosted by Simu Liu, cast member Pete Davidson performed "Walking in Staten" along with Cohn, country pop artist Big Wet, and Method Man.
+The parody's lyrics and visuals were a playful tribute to Davidson's native Staten Island.